syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Number-Formatting.md

 {% endtabs %}

-N> Instead of using above `FormatString` types, we can provide any symbol or value as string in `FormatString` property which will be appended with the value in NumericUpDown.
+N> Instead of using above `FormatString` types, we can provide any symbol or value as string in `FormatString` property which will be appended with the value in SfNumericUpDown.

 ![](images/format.png)